Nick's Picks

 Cariñito Tacos

-My take: Michelin-recognized taco spot in Roma with an Asian-Mexican menu that sounds gimmicky and isn’t.
+My take: Michelin-recognized taco spot in Roma with an Asian-Mexican menu, and it works.
 Confit pork belly with hoisin and sriracha on a flour tortilla served on a dried corn husk.
 Order the Cantones and the barbecue corn.
 Standing room outside, small menu, fast service.
+We'd walk Álvaro Obregón after, it's the main strip with bars and shops a few blocks away.

 Tacos & casual eats